-Depending on the age and ability of a swimmer, the Head Coach will advise a suitable number of sessions to attend.
+Depending on the age and ability of a swimmer, the Coaches will advise a suitable number of sessions to attend.
 This could range anywhere from swimming socially at 2 sessions per week to becoming a member of our national target squad who train 8 sessions per week.
-More information on training times can be found on training page.
+More information on training times can be found on the training page.

 Is there a group or team aspect to swimming?

 Yes, although some aspects of swimming are based around personal targets and achievements, it is still very much a team sport.
 We train as a team, and therefore compete as a team.
 Club nights are a great social outlet for all swimmers and all swimmers travel to swim meets together to ensure a healthy team environment.